On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Introduction

-In this work, we fill this gap with three main contributions.
-First, we propose a set of tools to decorrelate and aggregate facial attributes, allowing for more objective reasoning about the gender gap.
-Second, we introduce two new fairness metrics to measure the achieved gender fairness of facial attributes in different context scenarios.
-Lastly, we present a novel unsupervised algorithm to reliably identify attribute combinations that minimize the gender gap.
+\textit{In this work}, we fill this gap with three main contributions.
+First, we propose a set of tools to decorrelate and aggregate facial attributes, enabling more objective reasoning about the gender gap.
+Second, we adapt specialized metrics to enable quantification of the effect of facial attributes on gender fairness in relative and absolute terms.
+Lastly, we present a novel unsupervised joint investigation framework to reliably identify attribute combinations that minimize the gender gap.
 Our experiments begin with a set of 40 non-demographic attributes that describe elements of face image appearance, such as hair color, facial hair, or facial expression.
 A systematic analysis was conducted to investigate the impact of demographic attributes on the difference in male and female face recognition accuracy.
 The results demonstrated that the gender disparity in face recognition accuracy is effectively eliminated when the test sets are balanced on a small number of relevant non-demographic attributes.
-This suggests that the observed discrepancy in face recognition accuracy between males and females is more accurately attributed to social norms surrounding male and female appearance, rather than to biological factors or inherent biases in deep neural networks.
+This suggests that the observed discrepancy in face recognition accuracy between male and female cohorts is more accurately attributed to social norms surrounding male and female appearance, rather than to biological factors or inherent biases in deep neural networks.
+In other words, these appearance-driven differences create the \textit{illusion} of gender bias, even though the underlying models are not inherently biased towards specific gender.